-First to consider are the resources of your course or department.
-The published details of your dissertation requirements are likely to include guidance on structure, presentation, your academic teaching team and specific arrangements for dissertation supervision.
+Consider the resources for your course and department.
+Published details of your dissertation requirements probably include guidance on structure, presentation, your academic teaching team, and specific arrangements for supervision.

-Your faculty librarian can assist with a whole range of aspects of research sourcing primary literature, referencing: This is available on the library website.
+Your faculty librarian can help you with aspects of research including sourcing primary literature and referencing.
+Read more at the library website.

-The Academic Skills Unit (ASK) can offer you additional support through group and 1:1 tutorial sessions with processes such as critical thinking and writing, note-taking techniques and time-management.
+The Academic Skills Unit (ASK) can offer you additional support through group or 1:1 tutorial sessions on subjects like critical thinking, writing, note-taking techniques and time-management.

 Cottrell, S. (2003).
 The Study Skills Handbook (2nd ed.).
 Basingstoke: Palgrave

 Barnes, R. (1995).
 Successful Study for Degrees (2nd ed.).
 London: Routledge

 Download this page as a PDF for your dissertation revision notes.